2020-2021-WY-AP-CS/starter-snake-java/README.md

 On every turn of each game your Battlesnake receives information about the game board and must decide its next move.

-Locate the `move` method inside [Snake.java](src/main/java/com/battlesnake/starter/Snake.java#L134).
+Locate the `move` method inside `Snake.java`.
 You should see code that looks like this:
 ```java
 public Map<String, String> move(JsonNode moveRequest) {